thecodefodder/Billboard/README.md

 [text]
 banner_text= "Hello, World!" # The text that will scroll in the window font_size = 67 # the font size
-font_path = "/usr/share/fonts/TTF/IosevkaNerdFont-Regular.ttf" # the path to the font you wish to you.
+font_path = "/usr/share/fonts/TTF/IosevkaNerdFont-Regular.ttf" # the path to the font you wish to use.
 If this is empty, a default will be used font_spacing = 8.0 # The spacing between characters.
 Some fonts need some spacing to stop overlap
 ```